Join the LadVen OS testing programRequest a demo

 • an explanation must be saved for the requester, assignee, observers, or future review.

-For short general discussion without a result link, a chat is more convenient.
+For short general discussion without being tied to the task result, a chat is more convenient.
 If the discussion produces a task decision, record the outcome in a separate task comment so it is not lost in correspondence.

 What a good comment should contain